robang74/roberto-a-foglietta/317-ww3-simply-explained-for-dummies.md

 > Gotcha, shitfighter.
 You have officially become a military target! (semcit.)

-Why do Ukraine drones have a 4K, hence fiber optic guidance?
+Why do Ukraine drones have a 4K, hence optic fibre guidance?
 Even a poor model pilot (or old Flight Simulator pilot) can use instrumental flight and poor vision to navigate.
 But not the kids who get mad and do not enjoy the game when they use UAVs as if they were video games.

 This explains why the Ukrainian UAVs move like in video games instead of following the "hunting or scouting path".
 Someone that has been a real-word hunter or scout now.
 They are kids, paying kids for playing and only the best goes into real missions, the others financing the killing machine.